-His latest book — The Boatman: Henry David Thoreau’s River Years (Harvard, 2017) is the second book in a two-part re-assessment of Thoreau’s legacy written from the point of view of a card-carrying physical scientist.
-His earlier book, Walden’s Shore: Henry David Thoreau and Nineteenth-Century Science (Harvard, 2014) “makes a persuasive case for Thoreau as a physical scientist….[and]… shows what a scientific eco-, or rather geocriticism looks like.”
-The preceding quote is from a review in Transantlantica, and international American Studies journal.
-These two books, combined his his previous four, present what he calls “cultural geology,” this discipline’s contribution to American Studies and Environmental Studies.
-For the last fourteen years he’s also been a regular opinion columnist for The Hartford Courant, where he has been weighing in on environmental and educational policy.
+His latest book — The Guide to Walden Pond (Houghton Mifflin Harcourt, 2018) is the first book-length guide to the epicenter of America’s environmental consciousness.
+It follows The Boatman: Henry David Thoreau’s River Years (Harvard, 2017) and Walden’s Shore: Henry David Thoreau and Nineteenth-Century Science (Harvard, 2014), his two-book re-assessment of Thoreau’s legacy as a natural scientist.
+These three books, combined his his previous four, present what he calls “cultural geology,” this discipline’s contribution to American Studies and Environmental Studies.
+For fifteen years he was a part-time journalist, a regular opinion columnist for The Hartford Courant, environmental and educational policy as his “beat.”
 Finally, he coordinates the Stone Wall Initiative for the Connecticut State Museum of Natural History.

 A native Midwesterner with Scandinavian-American sodbuster roots, he moved to New England from Alaska in 1984.
 Away from work, he’s a father, son, husband, and solitary soul whose principal hobbies involve Nature, reading, cooking and public television.